-Program: Flood Resilie rogram: Flood Resilience Projects Project Status: Design Environmental Status: Completed (Cat Ex) Project Cost: Project Sche Forecast \$ 38.4 \$ 38.41 M \$ 38.41 M \$ 25.35 M Forecast 07/01/16 Key Milestones Environme Approva ertisement Construction NTP Construction Final Completion Current Forecast 04/11/23 A A N/A N/A N/A
+Program: Flood Resilience Projects Project Status: Design Environmental Status: Completed (Ca Ex) Project Cost: Approved \$ 38.41 M Forecast \$ 38.41 M Actual \$ 28.10 M Forecast 07/01/16 11/21/2 Key Milestones Environmen Approval ertisement Construction NTP Construction Final Completion Current Forecast 04/11/23 N/A N/A N/A

-The project is being implemented through (4) contracts: WW-719A Initial Upstream Pipe: The design for this contract was previously completed.
-WW-719B Alameda Tunnel Construction Contract: During this quarter, the project team completed the Final US-101 Type Selection Report and Draft I-80 Type Selection Report for Caltrans.
-WW-719C Harrison and Treat Sewer Box: During this quarter, the project team completed the 95% design for this contract and continued outreach related to access during construction.
-WW-719D Large Upstream Pipe: During this quarter, the project team completed the 65% design.
-The Folsom project requires extensive staging on private property and permanent improvements through private property in order to be implemented
+The project is being implemented through four (4) contracts: WW-719A Initial Upstream Pipe: Design for this contract was previously completed.
+WW-719B Alameda Tunnel Construction Contract: During this guarter, the project team completed the 95% design review, completed the PSR-PR and began preparing for execution of the document with Caltrans.
+The PSR-PR process took much longer than anticipated and the project team is now forecasting that the Caltrans PS&E process will also take longer than previously anticipated.
+WW-719C Harrison and Treat Sewer Box: During this guarter, the project team completed the 100% design, which was delayed by three late scope adjustments, and a large volume of 95% design comments to be addressed.
+WW-719D Large Upstream Pipe: During this quarter, the project team progressed the 95% design.
+The project team continues to pursue the extensive staging on private property and permanent improvements through private property, which are needed to implement the major components of this project.